-- 1. Document the date the caregiver was notified of court hearings in the Caregiver Notification page in FamLink. - 2.
-Document when and what information has been shared with the caregiver in a case note. - 3.
-Document that the completed CIPR form was provided to the caregiver by uploading into FamLink a: - 1.
-Signed and dated copy of the form; or - 2.
+- 1. The date the caregiver was notified of court hearings in the Caregiver Notification page in FamLink. - 2.
+When and what information has been shared with the caregiver in a case note. - 3.
+That the completed Child Information and Placement Referral (CIPR) DCYF 15- 300 form was provided to the caregiver by uploading into FamLink either the:

+- 1. Signed and dated copy of the form. - 2.
 Copy of the email sending the completed form to the caregiver.

-Caregivers Report to the Court form DSHS 15-313
+Caregiver's Report to the Court DCYF 15-313